Lifestyle, Supplementation, and Brain Exercise Tips to Boost Brain Function

 Healthy diet and proper supplementation play a large role in brain function.
 Scientific research has revealed exciting benefits to brain health associated with a few key supplements.

-Omega-3 Fatty Acids from animal sources
+Omega-3 Fatty Acids (from animal sources)

 Omega-3s improve mental function in healthy folks, decrease symptoms of depression, anxiety, and other mental/emotional disorders, and can even reverse the effects of degenerative brain diseases in older adults.
 Your body cannot produce these nutrients on its own, so you must get your Omega-3s from eating fish or liver, or from taking supplements.
 If you go the supplement route be sure to purchase a high quality fish oil supplement.
 Intelligent Labs offers a quality fish oil supplement – Intelligent Labs Omega 3.

 There are Vitamin D pathways in the brain in areas responsible for memory, planning, and information processing.
 Sun exposure allows the body to naturally make its own Vitamin D. If sun exposure isn’t an option, consider investing in a full-spectrum light or visiting a safe tanning salon (although opinion varies on that second one), and taking a D-3 supplement.